syx670326/idworker-snowflake/README.md

 # idworker-snowflake
-Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
+Snowflake is a service for generating unique IDs at high scale with some simple guarantees.
+These IDs are unique 64-bit unsigned integers, which are based on time, instead of being sequential.
+The full ID is composed of a timestamp, a project number, a node number, and a sequence number.